Biden attacks, McDonalds and gaffes galore: Trump tours Ohio’s tragic derailment site

 Asked if he had a message for the man who defeated him in 2020, Mr Trump replied: “Get over here”.

-He also directed a veiled insult at the town’s mayor, Trent Conaway, at one point implying that his size makes him easily identifiable.
+He acknowledged the town’s mayor, Trent Conaway, at one point implying that his size makes him easily identifiable.

 “I also want to recognise a man who has been working tirelessly for this community since the beginning of the nightmare,” Mr Trump said.
 “Trent?
 Where is Trent.
 He’s very easy to find.”

+Mr Trump also purportedly bought McDonalds for first responders during his visit.

-He also repeated what has become an oft-voiced — but completely false — claim about Mr Biden’s lack of interest in helping the Ohio town, which voted overwhelmingly for the ex-president in 2020.
+He also repeated what has become an oft-voiced but false claim about Mr Biden’s lack of interest in helping the Ohio town, which voted overwhelmingly for the ex-president in 2020.

 He claimed Mr Biden and the Federal Emergency Management Agency “said they would not send federal aid to East Palestine under any circumstance,” and suggested that his announcement of plans to visit the town caused the federal government to act.

-Both of those statements, however, were completely false.
+Both of those statements, however, were false.

 While Biden administration officials have limited their public comments about the matter because of ongoing investigations, the White House has dispatched federal resources to East Palestine in the weeks following the derailment.
 But the deployment of many federal resources requires a federal disaster declaration that must be requested by the state’s governor, Mike DeWine.